 10 Things To Pack for Your Amtrak Train Ride

 Planning on riding the rails for a short or long Amtrak train trip?
 Maybe you are traveling across the state or country and are wondering what items you might want to pack for the journey.
+I’ve taken many long and short train trips and I’ve learned a few things along the way!
 Here are my trips and tricks for what to pack for an Amtrak train ride.

 Wipes will come in handy whether your train ride is just a few hours or a few days.
 What can you use them for?
 Well, I wipe down the area around my seat as soon as I sit down.
 While the trains are cleaned by the staff, I don’t think they are scoured very thoroughly.
 Wipe down the plastic and metal on the armrests, the tray table and anything else you might touch.
 If you will be staying in a roomette or compartment you will appreciate the wipes even more to clean the area around where you will be sleeping.

 Wipes are also super useful for cleaning your hands before and after you eat.

 If you are on a longer train ride, wet wipes are wonderful for refreshing your face and body without taking a shower.

 Personally I do not like anything with a fragrance, and I try to go for an eco-friendly option.
 Here are some I like called Water Wipes or check out these biodegradable wipes from Naty.
 But you might prefer antiseptic wipes like these individual packet singles or these scented with lavender.

 If you are on a long-distance Amtrak ride and staying in a compartment your meals and drinks will be provided.
 If not, there is usually a dining car on board where you can purchase meals and snacks, even beer and wine!
 But whether your train ride is a few short hours or all day, I recommend bringing some snacks and water.